 It was reported that Tall Buildings was the only sequence where the rate matching did not come to the suggested margin.
 It was suggested to keep it in the tests and decide later what can be concluded from the results.

 Tests were planned to be conducted Sunday from 1400 and Monday after 1600.
-Volunteers were requested to contact Mathias Wien, and then a selection will be done, preferably with good diversity between companies.
+Volunteers were requested to contact Mathias Wien, and then a selection was planned be done, preferably with good diversity between companies.

 JVET-AB0005 JVET AHG report: Conformance testing (AHG5) [D. Rusanovskyy, I. Moccagatta (co-chairs), F. Bossen, K. Kawamura, T. Ikai, H.-J. Jhu, K. Sühring, Y. Yu (vice-chairs)]